StatefulSet Basics

 kubectl apply -f https://k8s.io/examples/application/web/web-parallel.yaml

-kubectl scale statefulset/web --replicas=4
+kubectl scale statefulset/web --replicas=5

 statefulset.apps/web scaled

 Examine the output of the terminal where the kubectl get command is running.
+It may look something like

 web-3 0/1 Pending 0 0s